akka/akka/akka-contrib/docs/circuitbreaker.rst

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-sample

-If it is not possible to define define a specific error response, you can map the Open Circuit notification to a failure.
+If it is not possible to define a specific error response, you can map the Open Circuit notification to a failure.
 That also means that your ``CircuitBreakerActor`` will be useful to protect you from time out for extra workload or temporary failures in the target actor.
 You can decide to do that in two ways: